COVID-19 hospitalizations in Los Angeles County are over 900 - ExBulletin

 COVID-19 hospitalizations in Los Angeles County are over 900

-Angels ―――― Number of people hospitalized in coronavirus of Los Angeles County Over 900 cases were reported on Sunday, amid a surge in reported cases warned by the county’s highest health authorities that infectious diseases could reach record levels by the end of the year.
+Los Angeles (CNS) — Los Angeles County reported 8,891 new cases of COVID-19 and 7 additional deaths associated with the virus on Sunday.
+This may reflect delays in reporting on holidays and weekends.

-According to the latest state statistics, the number of COVID patients in county hospitals increased to 904 on Sunday, up from 849 the day before.
+Also, on Sunday, the number of residents in the county hospitalized with the coronavirus increased from 849 the day before to 904, according to the latest state statistics.
 Of those patients, 188 were in the intensive care unit.
 One more person from Saturday.
-The number of hospitalized COVID patients has increased in recent years after dropping to 551 in November.
+The number of hospitalized COVID patients has increased in recent weeks after dropping to 551 in November.

-On Friday, the Los Angeles County Public Health Service reported 9,988 new COVID-19 cases and 21 COVID-related deaths, for a cumulative total of 27,533 deaths and 1,595,239 cases since the pandemic began.
-Increased.
-Due to Christmas holidays, the department did not provide updates on Saturday.
+The latest figures are in the midst of a surge in reported cases with warnings from the county’s highest health authorities that infections could reach near-record levels by the end of the year.

-Supported by a highly contagious variant of Omicron, the average daily incidence of virus-positive individuals rose to 15% as of Friday, more than three times the incidence of counties a week ago.
-I did.
+Supported by a highly contagious variant of Omicron, the average daily rate of virus-positive people has risen to 15% as of Friday, more than triple the count’s week ago, according to the Los Angeles County Public Health Service. became.

-Related: LA County expands COVID testing amid an explosive surge in incidents

 Public health director Barbara Ferrer said on Wednesday that this dramatic increase in infectious diseases could reach the highest level of pandemic with more than 20,000 cases per day by the end of the year.
 I warned that there was.